vanshika1221/Capitalize/README.md

 # Capitalize
-This file contains Assignment of Session 4 Day 1
+This file contains Assignment of Session 4 Day 1 Assignment 1

 Write a program to capitalize all 'A's in a list: